fatemaquaid987/Page_Replacement_Simulation/README.md

 This program implements a page table for a 32-bit address space with pages 4KB in size.
 The number of frames will be a parameter to the execution of the program.

 ## How to run:
+Install C-Programming compiler first (gcc) on your machine.
+On the command line:
-On linux command line, compile vmsim.c using "gcc -o vmsim vmsim.c".
+Compile vmsim.c using "gcc -o vmsim vmsim.c".
 Enter the following command line to run:
 ./vmsim –n numframes -a opt|fifo|aging [-r refresh] tracefile
 The program will then run through the memory references of the file and decide the action taken for